 Should you be thinking about building your own house, you may want to consider skipping the wood framing and choosing a recycled steel frame instead.
 The Steel Recycling Institute (SRI) says their customized steel beams simplify the framing process.
-Steel frames are a great choice for home builders who live in areas of the country that are subject to high winds, heavy snows and earthquakes.
+Steel frames are a great choice for home builders who live in areas of the country that are subject to high winds, heavy snows, and earthquakes.

 What’s really exciting is that, while a common 2,000 square foot house would require 40 or 50 trees to build, a frame from recycled steel would require no more than the material that comes from six scrapped cars.
-On average, 65 tons of scrap steel are recycled every year, and this recycling process reduces energy consumption needed to make steel from scratch by 75%.
+On average, 65 tons of scrap steel are recycled every year, and this recycling process reduces the energy consumption needed to make steel from scratch by 75%.
 It also saves space in landfills that can be taken up by old car and electronics parts.

 Insulating Concrete Forms